egonw/egonw/README.md

 * 2025-11-30 The VHP4Safety [Virtual Human Platform](https://platform.vhp4safety.nl/) is really shaping up
 * 2025-09-01 Two [TDCC](https://tdcc.nl/) grants have started where we will work on more FAIR competency dissemination
 * 2024-10-15 The [paper outlining VHP4Safety](https://doi.org/10.14573/altex.2407211) has been published
-* 2024-09-01 Our BiGCaT group merged with two other groups into the new Department of Translational Genomics.
+* 2024-09-01 Our BiGCaT group merged with two other groups into the new [Department of Translational Genomics](https://www.maastrichtuniversity.nl/research/translational-genomics)
 * 2024-07-26 My [chem-bla-ics blog](https://chem-bla-ics.linkedchemistry.info/) moved to Git [a year ago](https://github.com/egonw/blog2/commit/097ba23d7c2cdcf848c55ccd537941d99b480abb)
 * 2023-12-15 We received an [NWO Open Science grant](https://doi.org/10.3897/rio.10.e124884) to work on the Chemistry Development Kit